Skip to contentSkip to content

 • Training phase: cluster embeddings into N centroids via k-means

-• Query: find the M nearest centroids, then search exhaustively within them
+• Query: find M nearest centroids, then search exhaustively within them

 sql